 Context matters.
 It makes sense to use an emoji when you were talking to a small business or someone young.
 Not so much with a 50-something VP of a global company.

 As a rule of thumb, only use emojis when you’re 100% sure that the meeting went awesome for both parties.
 If you feel like you and your lead are on the same wavelength, it’ll work.
 Otherwise, better be safe than sorry.

 Personalizing your sales emails continues to be one of the best things you can do to achieve more deals.
 Treat each of your messages as building blocks for a long-term and valued relationship with your customer.

-Though the bulk of personalization will happen in the email body (where you might remind them about details of your meeting and ask relevant follow up questions), there is no reason why your thank you email subject line should be left out.
+Though the bulk of personalization will happen in the email body (where you might remind them about the details of your meeting and ask relevant follow up questions), there is no reason why your thank you email should be left out.